-SLW800A & SLW800B Student Leadership (WEB) 8thGr One Year-2 Semesters
+SLW800A & SLW800B Student Leadership (WEB) 8th Gr One Year-2 Semesters ,

-\\ This course includes attendance at 2 summer training days and 1 summer day for 7th grade orientation As WEB leaders, eighth graders will work to provide a quality experience for seventh graders transitioning into the middle school environment.
+\\ This course includes attendance at 2 summer training days and 1 summer day for incoming student orientation.
+As WEB leaders, eighth graders will work to provide a quality experience for seventh graders transitioning into the middle school environment.
 WEB leaders will learn various leadership skills, explore their strengths and weaknesses, mentor 7th graders, and work on events that improve the overall school culture.
 As WEB leaders, students will learn and practice real-world communication skills as they are required to reach out to their assigned seventh graders throughout the school year.
 It is essential that WEB leaders mark the required summer days for their personal leadership development as well as creating bonds with their assigned seventh graders.

-SPA800A & SPA800B Spanish I - 8th Grade One Year-2 Semesters
+SPA820A & SPA820B Spanish I - HS One Year-2 Semesters Junior high students may receive e high school credit for Spanish I by successfully completing both semesters with a "C" or higher.
+Credit will be recorded onto the stude ents' high school transcript with junior high letter grades attached.
+These grades will fulfill an elective cre edit requirement toward graduation.

-Junior high students may receive high school credit for Spanish I by successfully completing both semesters with a "C" or higher.
-Credits will be recorded onto the students' high school transcript with letter grades attached.
-These grades will be counted into the students' cumulative grade point average.
+high letter grades attached.
+These grades will fulfill an elective credit requirement toward graduation.
 Students will learn basic vocabulary related to people, places, things and actions close to their own lives.
 They will express themselves in phrases, short sentences and memorized material exhibiting an emerging control of the most common basic grammatical forms and structures.
 Their written language will reflect what they can say.
 Students will gain an understanding and appreciation of the diversity of language and cultures.